If you’ve scanned a magazine rack lately, you’ve probably seen the “Keto for weight loss” theme presented in a catchy way.

 This comes in handy during longer efforts.
 Even a lean person has tens of thousands of stored body fat calories, but humans can only store about 2400 calories as carbs, or glycogen.[*]

 That’s why distance athletes drink that sugary goo every hour or so.
 They need it for energy!
 By helping the athlete access body fat, Keto makes the goo obsolete.

 Keto Beyond Weight Loss

-Yes, Keto can be an effective weight loss diet.
+Yes, the Keto diet can be an effective weight loss tool.
 But it’s much more than that.
-It’s a brain diet, an energy diet, an inflammation diet, an endurance diet, and a diabetes diet too.
+It’s a brain diet, an energy diet, an anti-inflammatory diet, an endurance diet, and a diabetes diet too.

 Something to ponder next time you stroll by the magazine rack.